maciejmroz/modern-scala-stack/Readme.md

   that really is the only reason
 - http4s: We want to do functional Scala here ;)
 - Caliban: again, in the spirit of functional programming, I went with GraphQL library that fully integrates with effect systems.
+Caliban is ZIO focused, and it seems that for more advanced use cases it might be easier to use with ZIO.
+This would also avoid having two runtimes backed by separate thread pools, which is a downside of this project.
 - Doobie: maybe not the most fashionable database access library but integrates well with FP ecosystem and gets the job done through what is mostly just plain SQL.
-- DB used is just Postgres - again, nothing fancy, only tried and robust
+- DB used is just Postgres - again, nothing fancy, only tried and robust.
+I also used it because I use MySQL daily and wanted to play with something slightly different :)

 This obviously does not list every single library used, only the most major ones.
-Also, I stand firmly behind an opinion that what you do with the tech stack (both on product and process axes) matters a lot more than what your tech stack actually is :)

 ## Style choices

 I believe in simplicity, and try to reflect that in how code is structured.
+With simplicity, I do not necessarily focus on initial "hello world" setup but rather on how simple it is to add something to the project (so in case of GraphQL API this means adding queries, mutations, db migrations, tests etc.).
-I generally try to be as straightforward as possible in code, and try _not_ to use complex constructs too much.
+I still try to be as straightforward as possible in code, and try _not_ to use complex constructs too much.
 So:

 - I do not use tagless final pattern, and just use concrete effect types where possible.
-This might not scale well to 1M LOC project developed by army of engineers, but I believe it is a pragmatic choice for small projects.
+This might not scale well to 1M LOC project developed by army of engineers, but I believe it is a pragmatic choice for small projects, where having "too much power" does not inhibit ability to reason about the code.
-- I generally do not use `Kleisli` for dependency injection (unless I have to, like for http4s/Caliban integrations), and I do not use any dependency injection framework, only traditional constructor parameter passing.
+- I do not use `Kleisli` for dependency injection unless I have to (like for http4s/Caliban integrations), and I do not use any dependency injection framework, only traditional constructor parameter passing.
 This is an experiment I am not 100% sure of - might backtrack on this going forward.
-- Services are fixed on `IO` effect.
-I know some people will disagree, but I believe lifting pure values to `IO` isn't really much different from using `Id` type parameter in testing abstract `F[_]` algebras.
+- Going with the theme of concrete effect types, services are fixed on `IO` effect, as this is the "common ground" for all CE apps and requires no explaining to anyone.
+Should anyone ever want to extend this layer of the system, they can just do so based on whatever they _already_ know, with zero surprises.
+And for testing, lifting pure values to `IO` isn't really much different from using `Id` type parameter in testing abstract `F[_]` algebras.
-  Accidentally, because at infrastructure level I am forced to use different effect type, this creates natural separation of system layers - maybe that's good?
+  At infrastructure/app level there's `Fx` effect type, which really is a `Kleisli` - I guess not something that can easily be avoided.
+This creates natural separation of system layers - maybe that's good?
+Alternate design would be to just use tagless final all the way, extend environment type to include services, and privide typeclasses to access the environment (maybe even just use `Ask` from cats-mtl).
+This might be cleaner if you look through functional programming lens (and maybe even objectively better) but I believe it would also be harder to get into, unless you come to scala from Haskell.
 - I absolutely _do_ use macro-based capabilities of libraries like Caliban and intend to use it in cases where I believe it to be improvement to productivity and/or readability.
+Other example (although a smaller one) is excellent chimney library for transforming data types.
 - The syntax used is new Python-esque Scala syntax, with scalafmt set up to rewrite into this syntax.
 This is an experiment at reducing visual noise, which is an aspect of Python I really like (this also applies to Haskell, which is likely a better analogy in FP context any way;) ).